 You can absolutely freeze this chocolate peanut butter fat bombs recipe!
 Store them with parchment paper between each layer, in an airtight container (I prefer a resealable bag to release as much air as possible).

-You can pull out just a few at a time to thaw, or eat them nice and cold, which is my FAVORITE way!!
+You can pull out just a few at a time to thaw for healthy snacks, or eat them nice and cold, which is my FAVORITE way to enjoy this healthy recipes deliciousness!!

 This chocolate peanut butter fat bombs recipe is a pretty classic sweet and salty combo.
 But if you want to add a little variety, check out these tips: